Queen Mab From Romeo And Juliet

 “Her wagon-spokes made of long spinners’ legs; The cover, of the wings of grasshoppers; Her traces, of the smallest spider’s web; Her collars, of the moonshine’s watery beams; Her whip, of cricket’s bone; the lash, of film; Her wagoner, a small grey-coated gnat, Not hallow’d, whom behold—by his light, Wait upon her.”

 This passage showcases Shakespeare’s mastery of descriptive language.
+Consider this: the details are absurd yet meticulously crafted, underscoring the playful and whimsical nature of the fairy realm.
 The vivid imagery – spinners' legs, grasshoppers' wings, spider's web – creates a fantastical yet strangely coherent picture of Mab's chariot.
-The details are absurd yet meticulously crafted, underscoring the playful and whimsical nature of the fairy realm.
 The choice of materials, all from the natural world but miniature and often overlooked, emphasizes the hidden and subtle influence of dreams and fantasy.

 The speech continues to describe Queen Mab's influence on dreams: